 Also called Combined Knitting, this is a different way of wrapping the yarn on the hook when you purl.
-Gathered suggests that this way of knitting helps you to better understand knit and purl stitches, improve decreasing in knitting, and have a better option for twisted knit stitches.
+Gathered suggests that this way of knitting helps you to understand knit and purl stitches better, improves decreasing in knitting, and provides a better option for twisted knit stitches.

 What we were most interested in is those techniques that you love because they make crafting easier.
 But ease isn’t all that it’s about.
 Many people also shared techniques that they just have a lot of fun with.

-Corner to corner crochet, also called C2C, is popular among advanced beginner crocheters.
+Corner-to-corner crochet, also called C2C, is popular among advanced beginner crocheters.
 It’s a meditative stitch repeat that more advanced crafters enjoy as well.
-However, the beginners love it because it uses stitches that they already know worked in a unique way (from corner to corner instead of across a row.)
+However, beginners love it because it uses stitches that they already know worked in a unique way (from corner to corner instead of across a row.)

 Here’s one example of C2C, using the half double crochet stitch:

-There are many different crochet niches that allow you to practice different forms of colorwork.
+Many different crochet niches allow you to practice different forms of colorwork.
 Some easily allow for graphic designs.
-Others are great for carrying two colors of yarn together, working one then the other.
+Others are great for carrying two yarn colors together, working one then the other.
 Among these, mosaic crochet and tapestry crochet were most often named in response to the question about favorite crochet and knitting techniques.
 If you’re ready to try something new in crochet, consider these options.